roxanascraba/CSS-GridFlexLayout/README.md

-# Deployed on Netlify
+# CSS - Grid Flex layout

-The layout can be accessed at  https://css-grid-flex-layout.netlify.app/
+Created a nice layout using grid and flex; added SASS (SCSS syntax) and responsiveness.

-Created a nice layout using grid and flex; added SASS (SCSS syntax); responsiveness.
+To see the layout please check the image gridflex_layout.jpg